 Each international partner has an application process that you're required to complete in order to receive donations through it.
 In general, the process is quick and simple (Canada is an exception to the rule, with a greater-than-usual application process).

 To see what you need to do to qualify to receive tax-deductible donations from each international partnership, go to the International section of your account, or scroll down below.

 Note that you can add a donation to your donation forms - and receive donations - in international currencies, even before you've completed the application process with an international partner.
-Our partner will receipt the donor, and hold on to the funds for you for up to 180 days until you've completed the process.
+In this case, the following things will happen:

-There is a one-time set-up fee for opening your fundraising account with our international partner, as follows:
+There is a one-time set-up fee for submitting and reviewing your application to our international partner, as follows: